 Caramel Bread Pudding has a perfect custard pudding center with a crisp outer crust!
-Packed with flavor and topped with caramel sauce, this is the dessert you’ve been craving!
+Packed with flavor and topped with caramel sauce, this dessert is the stuff dreams are made of.

-Using the same bowl, whisk together the eggs with the sugar, vanilla and salt until frothy.
+Using the same bowl, whisk together the eggs with the sugar, homemade vanilla extract and salt until frothy.
 Add warm milk and stir until blended.
 Pour over bread mixture.